ansys/pyprimemesh/doc/source/user_guide/connections.rst

 The following example shows how to accomplish these tasks:

 * Import the model and delete geometry topology from each part.
-* Merge the parts and check the surface mesh connectivity.
+* Merge the parts and verify the surface mesh connectivity.
 * Perform the join or intersect operation on face zonelets.

 #.
 Import the model and delete topo-geometric entities from each part: